YiLimath/YiLimath.github.io/_posts/2024-08-07-blog-post-1-Hodge-HyperbolicityLec2024.md

   - Complex analytic geometry
 ---

-These series of notes summarize the lectures from the short course taught by Professor Ya Deng at Kunming in 2024.
+These series of notes summarize the lectures from the short course in Augest 2024 at Kunming.

 Here are the topics that will be discussed in this series of lectures: